 The communications industry commonly uses acronyms to describe material performance, applications, and use cases of many cabling products.
-These acronyms are developed by groups like IEC (International Electrotechnical Commission), and UL (Underwriter's Laboratory) which certify the safety and performance of products.
+These acronyms are developed by groups like IEC (International Electrotechnical Commission), UL (Underwriter's Laboratory), and national standards which certify the safety and performance of products.
 A few of these acronyms tend to be used interchangeably, while not technically carrying the same meaning.
 See below for the most common terminology:

 - CM: CM Cable is compliant with the NEC (National Electrical Code).
 It shall be used for low voltage signal transmission but is restricted to be used only on one floor. - CMR: CMR Cable is "Riser Rated."
 A CMR rated cable shall be used in preventing fires from spreading between floors.
 This cable shall be installed vertically through shafts and vertical risers. - CMP: CMP Cable is "Plenum-Rated."
 CMP rated cables are designed to be installed in plenum areas, above drop ceilings or through air duct plenums.
-These cables can restrict flame propagation to five feet or less while also limiting the amount of smoke during a fire. - PVC: (Polyvinyl Chloride) The most commonly used jacketing material for CM and CMR rated cable. - LSZH, LSOH, LSHF, LSNH: Low-Smoke, Zero Halogen rated cable indicates that the materials used in producing the cable are free of halogens and also exude low amounts of smoke when burned. - FRLS: Fire Retardant, Low-Smoke rated cables are typically made using a flame retardant PVC compound that ensures low smoke release compared to regular PVC coatings.
+These cables can restrict flame propagation to five feet or less while also limiting the amount of smoke during a fire. - PVC: (Polyvinyl Chloride) The most commonly used jacketing material for CM and CMR rated cable. - FEP: (fluorinated ethylene polymer) The most commonly used jacketing material used in CMP rated cable. - LSZH, LSOH, LSHF, LSNH: Low-Smoke, Zero Halogen rated cable indicates that the materials used in producing the cable are free of halogens and also exude low amounts of smoke when burned. - FRLS: Fire Retardant, Low-Smoke rated cables are typically made using a flame retardant PVC compound that ensures low smoke release compared to regular PVC coatings.